Bluefin tuna, Bluefin tunny, Blue fin, Atlantic bluefin tuna, Blouvin Tuna, Pacific Bluefin Tuna, Southern Bluefin Tuna

-Southern bluefin (Thunnus maccoyii ) are large, slow growing, late maturing fish found throughout the Southern Ocean.
+Southern Bluefin (Thunnus maccoyii) are large, slow growing and late maturing fish.
 They are considered to be a valuable food source on the sashimi market and are therefore under heavy fishing pressure.
-Southern Bluefin tuna are listed as Critically Endangered on IUCN’s list of threatened species and stocks are currently rated as overfished and over exploited.
+Southern Bluefin tuna are listed as Endangered on IUCN’s list of threatened species and stocks are currently rated as over-exploited.

 2. How was it caught or farmed?

 The Southern Bluefin are caught using pelagic longlines.
 Pelagic longline fishing involves a fishing line that is several kilometers long, suspended at different depths and covered in baited hooks.
 The most likely Endangered, Threatened and Protected (ETP) species affected by pelagic longlines are seabirds, especially albatrosses and petrels, as well as sharks and sea turtles.
 Bycatch is significant but no specific data is available.
 Pelagic longlines are considered to have little to no impact on the benthic habitat.